CAPE CANAVERAL, FL –

 Martian Ruler Mocked Scientists As “Glorbocrats”

-The Leader of Mars, also quoted in the article, said there was no evidence the oceans were warming, and that the scientists were trying to make him look bad.
+A disgraced former Leader of Mars, also quoted in the article, said there was no evidence the permafrost was warming, and that the scientists were trying to make him look bad.

 “Climate change is a hoax invented by the Glorbocrats to stop our Gleebula factories from increasing their production of Plubonium.”

-While scientists on Earth were still determining how the fate of Mars relates to Earth’s climate change, early consensus was that all of humanity would likely perish within 25 years, based on the timeline in the article.
+While scientists on Earth were still determining how the fate of Mars relates to Earth’s climate change, early consensus is that all of humanity will likely perish within 25 years, based on the timeline in the article.
 “Or possibly less,” said Professor Abelson.
 “Depending on whether the US Administration decides to authorize the production of Glurb.”

 A vote on Glurb is scheduled for this coming Tuesday in Congress.